-Core Grants are made annually to JFFS' five Core Partners to support the broad range of their activities.
+Core Grants are made annually to the six JFFS Core Partners to support a broad range of their activities.

 JFFS exists to serve our community, in Orange County, in Israel and around the world.
 We are dedicated to increasing community philanthropy toward the goal of providing more grants and services; and underwriting activities that engage people in building community and in sustaining Jewish life.

 The JFFS Planning & Funding Council, comprised of 17 lay leaders involved with numerous community organizations, directs JFFS Core Grants and Impact Grants to our community institutions, and oversees subcommittees of lay leaders who determine Passport to Jewish Life® educational grants, Family Philanthropy Venture Fund grants, Lifelines emergency assistance grants, Israel grants and Rose Project grants.
 In addition, the JFFS Finance Committee, a team of outstanding lay leaders with vast professional experience as CPAs, CFOs, investors, bankers and financial advisors, further oversees all JFFS grants, programs and infrastructure.